Jon-Audi/Jaxi-Taxi/home/jon/jaxi-taxi/README.md

 4.  **Check Network Connectivity:**
     *   On the Raspberry Pi, try to `ping 192.168.X.X` (using your WLED IP and *without* the `http://`).
 If you get a response, the devices can see each other on the network.
 If not, there is a network issue (e.g., they are on different WiFi networks or a firewall is blocking them).

+### Problem: Background is black, no video is playing.
+1.  **File Name:** Make sure your video file is named exactly `background.mp4` and is located in the `jaxi-taxi/public/videos/` directory.
+Linux is case-sensitive!
+2.  **File Format:** Some `.mp4` files use codecs that the Pi's browser can't play.
+Try re-encoding the video or using a different, known-good `.mp4` file to test.
+3.  **Kiosk Mode:** Ensure you have rebooted the Pi after running the `setup.sh` script.
+The kiosk mode flags are essential for autoplay.